on-site/guards.js/README.markdown

   must be specified that is in range of the min and/or max if they are specified.

+* **moneyUS**: Empty fields are valid, otherwise it must match a regex to ensure it looks like a valid US currency value (such as 15.22,
+    $1,233, $.22, -$23, etc).
+This accepts an option argument that could specify a min or max value, of which the dollar amount is compared against.

 * **oneRequired**: This should be used with grouped = true.
 This specifies that at least 1 value exists (ie, is not null, undefined, or just whitespace).